openflexo-team/openflexo-http/src/site/API.md

 }
 ```

-Each technology adapter presents a series of standard entries.
+Each technology adapter presents a series of standard entries for resources, actions and models...

 **ToDo**